Tabu-driven Quantum Neighborhood Samplers: Simulations

 In this regime, we study the case when $k/N$ is relatively small (less than $20\%$).
 The simulations are carried out on 15 QUBO instances from bqpgka: 100-variable (named 1d-5d), 200-variable (1e-5e) and 500-variable problems (1f-5f).
 Algorithms are run until the best objective value found in \cite{amts} is reached or a maximum number of TS iterations is reached.

-Tables \ref{res-tabled}, \ref{res-tablee} and \ref{res-tablef} display our results for $k=10,15,20$ and for $TT=5,10,15$.
-For Alg.\ref{alg:tsoneflip}, we limit the number of iterations to 20000, 1000 for the brute-force approach (200 for $k=20$ though).
+Table \ref{res-tabledef} in Appendix display results for $k=10,15,20$ and for $TT=5,10,15$.
+For the basic TS, we limit the number of iterations to 20000, 1000 for the brute-force approach (200 for $k=20$ though).
 In these cases, we observe that we can find a $k$ such that better solutions are found using less iterations.
 In general, $TT$ should not be set large when exploring larger neighborhood.
 For instance, the case $TT=15$ started to favor the basic TS in terms of target achieved.

 We also run the algorithms with different $TT$ values ranging from 2 to 10 and adding 15.
-Tables \ref{res-tablemanyTTd},\ref{res-tablemanyTTe} and \ref{res-tablemanyTTf} show for the different values of $TT$, which ones achieved the best performances in terms of target only.
-We note promising performances, especially on the most dense instances 4f and 5f.
+Table~\ref{res-tablemanyTT} shows for the different values of $TT$, which ones achieved the best performances in terms of target only.
+In these cases, we observe that we can find a $k$ such that better solutions are found using less iterations, especially on the most dense instances 4f and 5f.
 These instances, when considering the underlying graph given by the coefficients connecting different variables, have a density of respectively $0.75$ and $1$ (a non-zero coefficient for each pair of variables).
-For $k=20$ the proposed approach achieved optimality where Alg.\ref{alg:tsoneflip} failed.
+For $k=20$ the proposed approach achieved optimality where the basic TS failed.
 Again, we observe performances, in terms of target achieved, depend on setting well the tabu tenure in accordance with $k$.
 Intuitively, one could think that the larger $k$, the smaller $TT$ has to be to save iterations and achieve a better objective value.
 But we clearly observe counter-examples.

 Larger $k$ exploration, in this regime, turns out to not always be beneficial.
-This seems conterintuitive when considering a target objective only, on an instance to instance basis comparison.
+This seems conter-intuitive when considering a target objective only, on an instance to instance basis comparison.
 Fig. \ref{manyTTaggregated} shows the proportion of (run, target value) pairs aggregated over all functions for 1000 targets generated by linear spacing.
 The target values were normalized by the optimum of the problems.
 Again, we observe that, with larger $k$, the proportion of successes is higher, when measured at the same number of iterations.
 Note that this can only be observed for $k=20$ up to 200 iterations.
 The proportion for the basic TS was close to $0.9$ while the brute-force approach was superior to 0.99.
 Hence, we can reach very good solutions with less iterations as $k$ increases.

 In summary, as opposed to the previous regime, the structure of the problems becomes very important that we have to look at performances in an aggregated way to witness the benefits of exploring larger neighborhood.
 Having outlined some performances given by the brute-force approach on subproblems, we switch to QAOA, and study its sampling effect as a proxy.